liveformhq/blog.liveformhq.com/source/_posts/how-to-setup-a-form-from-start-to-finish.md

 ## STEP 1:

 * Go to liveformhq.com website and click to the  signup button shown on the right side of the header in orange color.
-* There are three input elements, enter your email id <genuine.kmu+test@gmail.com> and  password respectively, as shown below.
+* There are three input elements, enter your email id *danny@mailinator.com* and  password respectively, as shown below.
-{% asset_img l.png Liveform signup page%}
+{% asset_img lf.png Liveform signup page%}
 ---
 ## STEP 2:

 * You will be confirmed by a message sent to your email id.
-* In this scenario <genuine.kmu+test@gmail.com> will be sent a mail with instructions.
+* In this scenario *danny@mailinator.com* will be sent a mail with instructions.
-{% asset_img l1.png Liveform confirmation message%}
 ---
 ## STEP 3: